OpenSpace/OpenSpace-Web-Backend/README.md

 1. Edit the `defaults` object in *src/api/Environment.js* to configure the settings for this server.
 Set `wsAddress` to the server IP address discussed above.
 Also set `signalingAddress` to the same IP address, since the signaling server will be running on the same machine.
 Leave `wsPort` and `signalingPort` at their default settings.
 2. Open a terminal, cd to *OpenSpace-WebGuiFrontend/*.
 Run `npm install` when running first time, and ensure that there are no errors.
 You can add the `--legacy-peer-deps` option if there are dependency problems.
 3. Setup the signaling server by opening another terminal, cd to *OpenSpace-WebGuiFrontend/src/signalingserver*, and run `npm install`.

-### Install other Software
-1. Download and install [Node.js](https://nodejs.org/en/) and npm if necessary.
-2. Install python if not already installed.
-3. Install python libraries using `pip install`:
-	- openspace-api
-	- websockets

 ### Networking Setup
 - The WebRTC Rendering Server needs to have ports 4680 - 4700, 8443 open; not only on its own firewall but on its parent network(s).